MDMCproject/MDMC/README.md

 # MDMC

 This software uses the XML reader/writer library called xmlf90.
 The version of this library used with this software can be found in src/xmlf90-1.2.
-For more information about this library see https://github.com/rscircus/xmlf90.
+For more information about this library see https://github.com/rscircus/xmlf90 (xmlf90 is 3-clause BSD license which is compatible with GNU GPL).

 To compile
 ----------